VishwamAI/NeuroFlex/README.md

 ## Contact

-For questions, feedback, or support, please open an issue on our [GitHub repository](https://github.com/VishwamAI/NeuroFlex/issues) or contact us at kasinadhsarma@gmail.com.
+For questions, feedback, or support, please open an issue on our [GitHub repository](https://github.com/VishwamAI/NeuroFlex/issues) or contact us at [REDACTED SECRET].